Need to see a doctor TODAY?

 Anti-inflammatory drugs, such as corticosteroids, may be considered under specific circumstances, for symptomatic relief.

-Tick-borne Encephalitis (TBE) - A growing threat to travellers in Eastern Europe and Eurasia & the Far East
+Tick-borne Encephalitis (TBE) - A growing threat to travellers in Eastern Europe, Eurasia & the Far East